 If the claim on your roof leak is denied, there are still steps you can take to see if your home insurance provider will reconsider:

 - Collect all documentation of the leak, repair and claim process for reference.

 - Read your claim denial letter again closely.
 If the printed reason for the denial does not relate to the roof's damage, refer to it in a letter to your home insurance company.

 - It's possible that the reason for the claim denial was due to a miscommunication.
 If your claim denial letter gives an indication that this happened, note the error in your letter.
 Only focus on the parts of the denial that are in error.

-- It's a good idea to also hire a public claim adjuster.
+- It's a good idea to also hire a public claims adjuster.
 A public adjuster is an excellent resource in the event of a home insurance claim denial.
 The main job of a public adjuster is to advocate for you to your home insurance provider for the best claim possible.
-They can also help you with all the claim-related paper work.
+They can also help you with all the claims-related paperwork.

 If you feel like you've hit a wall with your claim denial, a lawyer specializing in insurance claim disputes is always an option.
 However, if your insurance denial is based around the extent or value of the property damage involved, a public adjuster should be enough.